Rabies In Cats | Symptoms, Causes, Treatments, and What To Do

 The important thing to remember is that rabies is a preventative disease.

-If you’re trying to save money from vet trips by not getting your cat a preventative shot prior to contracting the disease, you’ll actually be increasing your expenses.
+If you’re trying to save money from vet trips by not getting your cat a preventative shot before contracting the disease, you’ll be increasing your expenses.
 Furthermore, once the symptoms start occurring, chances are it will be too late to save an unvaccinated cat.

 Treatment: What To Do After A Bite Or A Scratch From A Rabid Animal?

 As soon as you spot the bitten or scratched area, take the cat to the vet’s office.
 If your pet is up to date with its shots, provide proof.
-If the cat has attacked you or another person, said person must also get a vaccine.
+If the cat has attacked somebody, that person must get a vaccine.

 Washing the wounded spot with warm soapy water can prevent typical bacterial infections, but it won’t prevent the rabies virus from spreading.
 Moreover, due to the pain from the wound, your cat may not allow you to touch it.